Sedona Real Estate and Verde Valley Real Estate

 Rimrock and Lake Montezuma are undoubtedly the sleepiest of all Verde Valley communities and were originally known as “the station,” the last place for filling up before heading North to Stoneman Lake.
 A post office was established in 1929.
 Rimrock also contains the “towns” of McGuireville and Lake Montezuma, though none are incorporated.

-Golf Carts lined upand ready for a day's work at the Beaver Creek Golf Course, Lake Montezuma.
-Beaver Creek is among the oldest golf courses in the state of Arizona.
 Rimrock continues today to have sparse services, and sparse population, and is a wonderful choice for those who prefer to live in a community that is still unaware of the busy world around it.

 There are no banking or medical services in Rimrock.
 The nearest large grocer is in Camp Verde.
 But don’t let this dissuade you from looking at real estate in this area!
 Rimrock residents enjoy close convenience to Interstate 17 and the Village of Oak Creek/Sedona Area and most of the items you might need at the last minute can be found at the Rimrock Mercantile or General Store.
 Several commercial strips have been constructed in the Rimrock area in the past few years and more commercial development is expected in the area in the future.